DDEP: Parliament ill-equipped to check Executive on economy – Yamson

-Speaking on the State Affairs Program on GHOne TV, Mr. Yamson stated that even when the Executive failed to seek Parliament’s view on the DDEP, it was incumbent on Parliament to act fast on behalf of Ghanaians.

-"Our Parliament is ill-resourced to go toe-to-toe with the Executive when it comes to the economy, matters of national finance, and matters of governance; they are not resourced.
-We were talking about DDEP, but the issue goes well beyond it, and Parliament simply didn’t have the means to say hang on.
-This budget will not stand the test of time because it is deeply flawed.

-"You don’t have the revenues to meet the debt obligations that are staring you [in the face] in the next few years, and the budget was passed.
-Immediately it got passed all our hands were tied and the only answer was this disaster," Mr. Yamson stated.
+“You don’t have the revenues to meet the debt obligations that are starring you in the next few years and the budget was passed.
+Immediately it got passed all our hands were tied and the only answer was this disaster,” Mr. Yamson stated.

-He continued: "We are all talking about DDEP but what really we need to say is that how is it for our parliament, our representatives are so ill equip to interrogate and challenge the policy of the government when it comes to the affairs of our money."

 Background